sanalvre/event-extractor/README.md

 **Status:** incomplete as of **2026-03-22** — roadmap includes richer examples (e.g. side-by-side clip + output), exports, and workflow hooks.

-> The screenshot above is for the README; GitHub’s short repo **Description** field is plain text only (paste your one-line summary there separately).

 ## Highlights

 - **CLI**: `ete run --url …` or `--file …` — writes timeline JSON to stdout or `--out`.